tylerharter/cs301-projects/fall18/p8/README.md

 >Note: There are multiple ways of coding this function that will cause the test to pass, however you should ONLY implement a RECURSIVE solution.

->You do not have to modify the process_args function for this step.
+>python main.py cars.json read_json

-*If everything until here is correct, your score from test.py should be x%.*
+*If everything until here is correct, your score from test.py should be 35%.*

 ## 2: namedtuples